-Beneficial insects are a great way to accomplish this.
-Beneficial insects are helpful insects that practically make their living devouring your garden pests, or working tirelessly to pollinate and/or improve your garden or garden soil.
+Beneficial insects are helpful insects that make their living by devouring your garden pests, working tirelessly to pollinate, and improving your garden or garden soil.
 Beneficial insects may include ladybugs, praying mantid, beneficial nematodes, bees, earthworms, Green lacewings, and more.
 If you invite them into your landscape, they will be more than willing to clean it up for you.
-Take a look at how to attract beneficial insects to your world with the tips below.
+Take a look at our tips to attract beneficial insects to your landscape with the tips below.

 5 Tips for Attracting Beneficial Insects to Gardens

 2. Water features like birdbaths or saucers offer beneficial insects a source to drink from.
 All living creatures need water to survive and beneficial insects are no different.
 If they can’t find it at your house, they’ll fly the coop in search for it elsewhere.
-And you want them to stay put.

 4. Plant a garden full of nectar and pollen plants, as well as plants of different heights.
-Bees and moths are examples of beneficial insects that don’t eat pests, but work tirelessly to pollinate our landscapes and need these plants for food and energy.
+Bees and moths are examples of beneficial insects that don’t eat pests, but work tirelessly to pollinate our landscapes.
+They need these nectar plants for food and energy.

-~The Happy Gardener
+~The Happy Gardener, Lisa Mulroy